Canada expels Indian diplomat as it probes Indian govt agents' possible link to Sikh separatist leader's murder | Law-Order

 ''My expectations are clear.
 I expect India to fully collaborate with us and get to the bottom of this,'' Joly said.

+Conservative Leader Pierre Poilievre said Canadian citizens ''must be safe from extrajudicial killings''. ''Canadians deserve to be protected on Canadian soil.
+We call on the Indian government to act with utmost transparency as authorities investigate this murder.
+The truth must come out,'' Poilievre said.

+New Democratic Party leader Jagmeet Singh said that he'd use ''every tool'' at his disposal to ''bring those responsible to justice.'' ''We will ensure that no rock is unturned, that every possible link is examined,'' Singh said, adding that the public inquiry into foreign interference, which was prompted by allegations of Chinese meddling, should also look at India and its actions in Canada.

-Public Safety Minister Dominic LeBlanc said the RCMP is leading the murder investigation.
+Public Safety Minister Dominic LeBlanc said the Royal Canadian Mounted Police (RCMP) is leading the murder investigation.

 ''We'll hold the perpetrators accountable and bring them to justice,'' he said.